Maxiviper117/sveltekit-artisan-cli/README.md

 ## Notes

 - **File Overwriting**: The CLI tool does **not** overwrite existing files.
 If a file already exists, it will be skipped, and a warning message will inform you.
 This ensures that your existing work remains intact.

+  > [!CAUTION]
+  > **Caution:** While the tool prevents overwriting, always ensure that critical files are backed up or version-controlled to avoid accidental data loss.

 - **Terminal Coloring**: Success messages are displayed in green, warnings in yellow, and error messages in red for enhanced readability and user experience.